StarRocks/starrocks/docs/using_starrocks/catalog/iceberg_catalog.md

 ## Before you begin

-Before you create an Iceberg catalog, configure your StarRocks cluster so taht you can access the data storage system and metadata service of your Iceberg cluster.
+Before you create an Iceberg catalog, configure your StarRocks cluster so that you can access the data storage system and metadata service of your Iceberg cluster.
 StarRocks supports two data storage systems for Iceberg: HDFS and Amazon S3.
 StarRocks supports two metadata services for Iceberg: Hive metastore and custom metadata service.
 The configurations that need to be performed are the same as that before you create a Hive catalog, so for information about the configurations, see [Hive catalog](../catalog/hive_catalog.md).

 ## Create an Iceberg catalog